Pasta with Olives {VIDEO}

 I’ve got you covered!
 We love pasta, from quick recipes to vegan pasta recipes and everything in between:

-If you make this quick pasta with olives, or you have a question, let me know by leaving a comment.
+If you make this quick pasta with olives or have a question, let me know by leaving a comment.
 I would love to hear from you! x

 Close-up of a white plate full of pasta with olives.